Baomasu/Express-Node-API/README.md

 This is the follow up of a video-tutorial for building a REST API with Node.js using Express.js framework.
 The user will be able to Get, Post, Put, Delete and Get by id two sets of lists, each in their own shown routes.

 ## Installation
-First we need to initialize our proyect by typing in the command line inside the proyect directory and selecting the setting you like the most  (Node.js with npm should already be installed in your OS):
+First we need to initialize the proyect by typing in the command line inside the proyect directory and afterward select the setting you like the most  (Note: Node.js with npm should already be installed in your OS):
 ```
 npm init
 ```